Traackr/binnacle/README.md

 `binnacle` is an opinionated automation tool used to interact with Kubernetes' [Helm][helm].
 By offering a single file to manage one or many charts, you can easily control all aspects of your Helm managed applications.

-`binnacle` is similar in nature to [Helmfile][helmfile] with a slightly different appraoch to managing Helm Charts.
+`binnacle` is similar in nature to [Helmfile][helmfile] with a slightly different approach to managing Helm Charts.

 ## Installation